 What Special Accommodations Are Available?

 Visual and hearing impairments, learning disabilities, mental or emotional illness and attention deficit hyperactivity disorder (ADHD) are among the conditions that qualify for special accommodations.
 You'll need to provide documentation of your disability from a qualified health professional or evaluator, as well as any school or other reports that support your case.
-The request form must be filled out by you, the person who evaluates you and the chief examiner at your local test center.
-The accommodations request form and guidelines for your evaluator are available at your testing center and on the ACE website.
+Requests for accommodations are made through the GED Testing Service website.

 How Do I Find Authorized Sites?

-The GED is offered at more than 3,400 official testing sites in and outside of the U.S. Locate your nearest center by typing your zip code into the GED locator on the ACE website.
-You can also call the toll-free hotline at (800) 626-9433 (800-62-MY GED) or contact your state department of education.
-If you are eligible to take the GED, but you live outside of the U.S., contact Prometric Services for scheduling your exam (www.prometric.com).
+The GED is offered at thousands official testing sites in and outside of the U.S. Locate your nearest center by typing your zip code into the GED Testing Service's online locator.
+You can also call the toll-free hotline at 1-877-EXAM-GED (877-392-6433) or contact your state department of education.
+If you are eligible to take the GED, but you live outside of the U.S., contact the GED Testing Service for testing information.

 GED Testing Locations

 Be aware that the GED test cannot be taken online.
 Your nearest physical location for taking the test might be a community college, a high school or an adult learning center.
 Contact your test site, your test administrator or the state website for information about testing times and directions to the center.
 The GED Testing Service's website provides a testing center locator.

 Test administrators are in charge of GED testing for each state or jurisdiction.
 Their names and contact information are usually found with the address of the department of education or other office that manages testing for your state.
 Contact your administrator if you have questions about finding a test center, eligibility, or special accommodations.
 Ask your administrator or local test center about the testing fee since it varies from state to state.